blaisekonya/sx-monorepo/apps/ui/README.md

 ## License

-The World Association UI is open-sourced software licensed under the © [MIT license](LICENSE).
+The World Republic UI is open-sourced software licensed under the © [MIT license](LICENSE).